Jimmy Nelson (baseball): Scouting report

 Nelson throws four pitches.
 He relies primarily on his sinker (95 mph), fourseam fastball (94 mph) and slider (84 mph).
 He also occasionally throws a change up (88 mph).

+Coaching career

+On April 15, 2025, it was announced that Nelson would be the pitching coach for the Frederick Keys of the MLB Draft League for their upcoming season.

 Personal life

+Nelson is a Christian.
 Nelson married longtime girlfriend Melissa Conway on December 10, 2016, in Nashville, Tennessee.
+They have twin daughters.